Oli-Ross/oli-ross.github.io/content/_index.md

 It looks like you found my homepage.
 I am Oli Roß (they/them), a computer scientist from Innsbruck, Austria.

-After completing a BSc. in Physics at the University of Innsbruck, I'm now enrolled in the Master's program of Computer Science.
+After completing a BSc. in Physics, I'm about to finish my Master's degree in Computer Science, both at the University of Innsbruck.
-My focus is on information security, privacy and machine learning.
+My focus was on information security, privacy and machine learning.

-I'm currently working on my master thesis on replicating the [membership inference attack](https://arxiv.org/abs/1610.05820) against machine learning models.
+I recently completed my Master's thesis on replicating the [membership inference attack](https://arxiv.org/abs/1610.05820) against machine learning models, you can check out the code [here](https://github.com/Oli-Ross/replicating_mia).

-You can track my current progress [here](https://github.com/Oli-Ross/replicating_mia).
+Other previous projects include a [mini-C compiler](https://github.com/Oli-Ross/mcc) written in C or hacking together [a bunch of build scripts](https://github.com/Oli-Ross/ArchPatches) for Arch Linux to adapt some programs to my needs.

+I am currently looking for a job, feel free to [contact me](mailto:mail@oliross.at).